paulscherrerinstitute/sf_dia/README.md

 - *"n_frames"*: Number of frames to acquire.
 - *"user_id"*: Under which user to run the writer.

-In addition to this properties, a valid config must also have the parameters needed for the cSAXS file format.
+In addition to this properties, a valid config must also have the parameters needed for the SF file format.

-#### cSAXS file format config
+#### SF file format config

-The following fields are required to write a valid cSAXS formated file.
+The following fields are required to write a valid SF formatted file.
 On the right side is the path inside the HDF5 file where the value will be stored.

 - *"scan"*: "/entry/title",